Java Platform, Standard Edition

 Java Platform, Standard Edition (Java SE) is a computing platform for development and deployment of portable code for desktop and server environments.
 Java SE was formerly known as Java 2 Platform, Standard Edition (J2SE).

-The platform uses Java programming language and is part of the Java software-platform family.
+The platform uses the Java programming language and is part of the Java software-platform family.
 Java SE defines a range of general-purpose APIs—such as Java APIs for the Java Class Library—and also includes the Java Language Specification and the Java Virtual Machine Specification.
 OpenJDK is the official reference implementation since version 7.

 Nomenclature, standards and specifications

 The platform was known as Java 2 Platform, Standard Edition or J2SE from version 1.2, until the name was changed to Java Platform, Standard Edition or Java SE in version 1.5.
 The "SE" is used to distinguish the base platform from the Enterprise Edition (Java EE) and Micro Edition (Java ME) platforms.
 The "2" was originally intended to emphasize the major changes introduced in version 1.2, but was removed in version 1.6.
 The naming convention has been changed several times over the Java version history.
 Starting with J2SE 1.4 (Merlin), Java SE has been developed under the Java Community Process, which produces descriptions of proposed and final specifications for the Java platform called Java Specification Requests (JSR).
 JSR 59 was the umbrella specification for J2SE 1.4 and JSR 176 specified J2SE 5.0 (Tiger).
 Java SE 6 (Mustang) was released under JSR 270.

 Java Platform, Enterprise Edition (Java EE) is a related specification that includes all the classes in Java SE, plus a number that are more useful to programs that run on servers as opposed to workstations.

 Java Platform, Micro Edition (Java ME) is a related specification intended to provide a certified collection of Java APIs for the development of software for small, resource-constrained devices such as cell phones, PDAs and set-top boxes.

 The Java Runtime Environment (JRE) and Java Development Kit (JDK) are the actual files downloaded and installed on a computer to run or develop Java programs, respectively.